codewars/docs/content/languages/lambdacalc/lc-test.md

 #### `toInt` / `fromInt`

-These functions use the current `numEncoding` for converting between functions (ie. Lambda Calculus terms), and Javascript numbers.
+These functions use the current `numEncoding` for converting between functions (i.e. Lambda Calculus terms), and Javascript numbers.

 `toInt` converts a function to a Javascript number.